neelabhsinha/lm-application-eval-kit/README.md

 ## Citation

-If you use this codebase or the dataset in your research, please cite our paper.
+If you use this codebase or our analysis in your research, please cite our paper.